 Psychiatric conditions & symptoms

-A range of psychiatric conditions and symptoms can be relieved by medical cannabis and CBD treatment.
-CBD oil has good evidence of effectiveness in treating anxiety, and we know that cannabinoids play a critical role in PTSD treatment by potentially acting to reduce traumatic memories and nightmares.
+A range of psychiatric conditions and symptoms can be relieved by medical cannabis.
+The medical cannabis has good evidence of effectiveness in treating anxiety, and we know that cannabinoids play a critical role in PTSD treatment by potentially acting to reduce traumatic memories and nightmares.
 Activation of the cannabis receptors CB1 and CB2 can help promote happiness, pleasure, and memory.

 Evidence demonstrates that medical cannabis can result in improved overnight sleep patterns.
 The endocannabinoid system in the human body is involved in promoting sleep and regulating the circadian rhythm, the system that makes you sleepy and wakeful at different times over a 24 hour period.